Haines, Alaska: Transportation

 Haines is more accessible than most other southeast Alaskan communities of its size, as it is connected to the North American highway system by the Haines Highway, which passes through British Columbia on its way to the junction with the Alaska Highway at Haines Junction, Yukon.
-However, snow and ice conditions in the winter and the long driving times can often make this route less feasible, and at times results in closure of the portion of the highway in the Chilkat Pass, just north of the Canada–US border.
+However, snow and ice conditions in the winter and the long driving times can often make this route less feasible, and at times results in closure of the portion of the highway in the Chilkat Pass, just north of the Canada-U.S. border.

 Haines is one of only three cities in southeast Alaska which are accessible by road to another city, the other two being Skagway and Hyder.

-The primary mode of intra-Alaskan transportation is by the Alaska Marine Highway.
+The primary mode of intra-Alaskan transportation in Southeast is by the Alaska Marine Highway ferries.
 The Lynn Canal route of the ferry system (Juneau-Haines-Skagway) is the only profitable route in the entire system and often receives a large amount of ferry traffic, especially in the summer.

-The Haines Airport receives a large amount of traffic, with three bush carriers (Alaska Seaplanes, Wings of Alaska and Harris Aircraft Services) providing services to Gustavus, Skagway, Sitka, and Juneau.

-Recently, Haines became a port-of-call to several cruise ship operators, including Princess Cruises and the Holland-America Line.
-As of summer 2009, the cruise ship visiting frequency is about 18 per season, according to local residents.
+The Haines Airport has a large amount of traffic, with one air carrier (Alaska Seaplanes) providing services to Skagway and Juneau.
+Haines became a port-of-call to several cruise ship operators including Princess Cruises and the Holland America Line.
+The cruise ship visiting frequency was about 18 per season in 2009, according to local residents.
 Between 2010 and 2012, an average of 30,000 cruise ship passengers visited annually.
-The cruise ship berth is very near Fort William H. Seward.
+The cruise ship berth is close to Fort William H. Seward.

 Health care

 Haines is served by Haines Health Center, the only primary health clinic in the area.
 The facility is part of the Southeast Alaska Regional Health Consortium, or SEARHC, a non-profit tribal health consortium of 18 Native communities.
-The area is also served continuously by local emergency medical services.
+The area is served by local emergency medical services.
 Individuals in need of dire medical attention are transported by air via helicopter or air ambulance to Bartlett Regional Hospital in Juneau (approximately 35 minutes away by plane).
-Whitehorse General Hospital in Whitehorse, Yukon is the nearest hospital to Haines that is accessible by road (approximately 4.5 hours away).
+Whitehorse General Hospital in Whitehorse, Yukon is the nearest hospital to Haines which is accessible by road (approximately 4.5 hours away).

-The difficulties in accessing health care for rural dwellers in general were examined in a short black-and-white documentary set and filmed in and around Haines in 1956, documenting and dramatizing a stop on the travels of a public health nurse and doctor (both female) aboard a travelling clinic boat, Hygiene.
+The difficulties in accessing health care for rural dwellers in general were examined in a short black-and-white documentary set and filmed in and around Haines in 1956, documenting and dramatizing a stop on the travels of a public health nurse and doctor (both female) aboard a traveling clinic boat, Hygiene.
 According to the voiceover narration, the film was cast with local non-actors.

 Media

-Haines is served by a weekly newspaper, the Chilkat Valley News, as well as the public radio station KHNS which serves upper Lynn Canal (Haines, Skagway, and Klukwan) although its primary studios are located in Haines.
-Haines also receives circulation of the free regional newspaper Capital City Weekly.
+Haines is served by a weekly newspaper, the Chilkat Valley News, as well as a public radio station KHNS which serves upper Lynn Canal (Haines, Skagway, and Klukwan); its studio is in Haines.